You’ve probably heard about the menopause, but the perimenopause is the period before it and can last for up to 10 years,

 Many of us mix up these two terms but in the medical world they have two clear definitions:

-- menopause is the point when your periods actually stop.
+- Menopause is the point when your periods actually stop.
 You’re defined as being menopausal one year after your last actual period

-- perimenopause is the years preceding menopause, when you experience a number of hormonal and body changes, and the symptoms that occur
+- Perimenopause is the years preceding menopause, when you experience a number of hormonal and body changes, and the symptoms that occur

 That’s because the symptoms of perimenopause are often dismissed as natural signs of ageing, or as being caused by other health issues.

 What are the symptoms of perimenopause?